 I'm particularly interested in understanding how animals assess and make decisions during critical life-history scenarios.
 I study this by focusing on assessment of competitiors during contests and assessment in mate choice.
 To better grasp mechanisms of assessment, I integrate across behavior, biomechanics and physiology.

-I study contest resolution in the mantis shrimp Neogonodactylus bredini, which compete over access to territories in coral rubble.
+I study how animals assess ability and safely resolve contests, using the mantis shrimp Neogonodactylus bredini, which compete over access to territories in coral rubble.
 During contests, N. bredini exchange visual displays and high-force strikes using their spring-powered raptorial appendages.
 These strikes are some of the fastest movements in the animal kingdom, able to crack open snails and dismember crabs.
 How do competitors use these weapons to resolve contests without killing each other?

-In the first chapter of my dissertation, I showed that N. bredini resolve body length-matched contests by ritualistically exchanging strikes on each other's tailplates (telsons).
-Competitors escalated to this "telson sparring" in 33/34 contests, while they presented visual displays in only 17/34 contests.
+I've found that N. bredini resolve body length-matched contests by ritualistically exchanging strikes on each other's tailplates (telsons).
 Contest winners did not have greater peak strike force than losers; instead, winners struck a greater number of times during contests.
 By studying both behavior and biomechanics, I showed that N. bredini use their deadly weapons to resolve contests without injury.
 This work was published in 2015 in Biology Letters.
 Find out more on the publications page.